Useful information

 3. The value of any pensions you may have started to receive before 6 April 2006.

 If you’ve accessed benefits from another scheme(s) between 6 April 2006 and 5 April 2024, we’re required to assume you took part of your benefits (25%) as a tax-free lump sum and, in most cases, we’ll deduct 25% of the value of the LTA you used up from your available LSA and LSDBA (the standard calculation).
 However, if you accessed pension benefits from another scheme before 6 April 2024 and you took less than 25% of these benefits as a tax-free lump sum, you may be able to apply to any of your registered pension schemes and ask them to provide you with a Transitional Tax-Free Amount Certificate (TTFAC).
-You’re only eligible to apply for a TTFAC the first time you access pension benefits after 6 April 2024.
+You can only apply for a TTFAC provided you haven’t yet taken a lump sum benefit from any of your pension arrangements on or after 6 April 2024.

 If you have a TTFAC, the values shown in the certificate will be used to calculate your available LSA and LSDBA instead of the standard calculation noted above.
 HMRC have stated that most members won’t need to apply for a TTFAC but if you think this may be relevant to you, we suggest you speak to a regulated financial adviser as a first step.